 - Develop proficiency in using mathematical tools and formalism to solve well-defined engineering problems in colloid and interfacial science.

 - You must meet the general admission requirements that pertain to all master's degree candidates.

-- Your prior education must include (1) a bachelor’s degree in chemical engineering, or a closely related technical discipline; (2) mathematics through differential and integral calculus and differential equations; and (3) coursework in physical chemistry and thermodynamics.
+- Your prior education must include (1) a bachelor’s degree in chemical engineering, or a closely related technical discipline; (2) mathematics through integral calculus and differential equations; and (3) coursework in physical chemistry and thermodynamics.
 (Non-chemical engineering majors must complete additional undergraduate courses from either the full-time program (540.xxx) or a peer institution.)

 - When reviewing an application, the candidate's academic and professional background will be considered.

 - If you are an international student, you may have additional admission requirements.

 - Ten courses must be completed within five years.

 - The curriculum consists of four core courses and six electives.

 - At least four of the courses must be at the 700-level or higher.
 An elective may be substituted for a required course if the student has previously completed an equivalent graduate-level course.

 - Only one grade of C may count toward the master's degree.